-It is a violation of federal law to air obscene programming at any time.
-It is also a violation of federal law to air indecent programming or profane language during certain hours.
-Congress has given the Federal Communications Commission (FCC) the responsibility for administratively enforcing these laws.
+It is a violation of federal law to air obscene programming at any time or indecent programming or profane language from 6 a.m. to 10 p.m.
+Congress has given the FCC the responsibility for administratively enforcing these laws.
 The FCC may revoke a station license, impose a monetary forfeiture or issue a warning if a station airs obscene, indecent or profane material.

 - The material, taken as a whole, must lack serious literary, artistic, political or scientific value.